-Jordi Sabé is Senior Vice President, Corp Development and a Member of the Management Board of Almirall, an international specialty pharma company based in Spain.
+Jordi Sabé is former Senior Vice President, Corp Development and a Member of the Management Board of Almirall, an international specialty pharma company based in Spain.

 A: I am a very curious person.
 I try to learn every day from people and from everything I do.
 That intellectual curiosity is something that keeps you alive and running and making progress all the time.
 If you don’t have that intellectual stimulus, I believe you get stuck in your career.

 A: When I look backwards, quite a lot.
 There are certain moments in your career where you may feel comfortable, and you don’t have to move forward.
 But if you want to grow and develop yourself you have try to be courageous and leave your comfort zone, even if you don’t know where it will take you.

 That is something I have done every time I was looking for a new challenge, and it’s allowed me to constantly grow.